 This Policy document has been developed as a stable, long term, first principle document, while the social media content strategies and implementation plans may be more operational and change over time, assisting the CWRA to respond to new social media platforms.

-Download the entire document below.
+Download the entire document above.

 ● Canada Revenue Agency’s (CRA) ruling on travel expenses for volunteers with respect to a charitable donation.